-Stop Comparing Yourself To Others, Especially In The Media
+Try To Stop Comparing Yourself To Others

 Let It Go And Forgive

-Sometimes the reason the media and body image hurt our self-esteem so much is because someone in our past made a negative comment about our looks.
-Despite the old "sticks and stones" rhyme, words do hurt.
-But, they don't have to hurt forever.
+Sometimes, media and body image can hurt our self-esteem because someone in our past made a negative comment about our looks.
+Despite the old "sticks and stones" rhyme, words can hurt.
+But they don't have to hurt forever.

 Get Help From A Professional

 If you feel you have detrimental self-esteem and body image challenges, there’s nothing wrong with asking for help.
 Mental health professionals can help you pinpoint any underlying struggles, identify the impact the media may be having on your body image, and help you in your recovery.